mcorbin/kvert/README.md

-# ymlgen: a powerful tool to generate YAML files
+# kvert: a powerful tool to generate YAML files

-`ymlgen` lets you generate yaml files in a declarative way.
+`kvert` lets you generate yaml files in a declarative way.
 You can for example use it to manage your Kubernetes manifests.

 It supports including parts of definitions into other ones, variables, generating files with a different shape based on a `profile`, reading values from environment variables...
 All of this allows you to manage your YAML files in an effective way.

 The tool leverages the [EDN](https://github.com/edn-format/edn) format and the [Aero](https://github.com/juxt/aero) library.

-Why `ymlgen` ?
+Why `kvert` ?
 It's simple, powerful and extensible.
 I think neither templating or using YAML to generate more YAML are good solutions to manage Kubernetes resources and that's why I built this tool.

 ## Install

-For Linux (x86-64), download the `ymlgen` binary from the [release page](https://github.com/mcorbin/ymlgen/releases) and put it in your PATH.
+For Linux (x86-64), download the `kvert` binary from the [release page](https://github.com/mcorbin/kvert/releases) and put it in your PATH.
 This binary is built using [GraalVM](https://www.graalvm.org/), more targets may be added soon (help welcome).

-You can alternatively download the `jar` file and then run it with `java -jar ymlgen.jar` (Java 17 needed).
+You can alternatively download the `jar` file and then run it with `java -jar kvert.jar` (Java 17 needed).

 A docker image is also provided.
 Note that this image uses `java` as well so executing it is a bit slower than the static binary built with GraalVM.

-All example described below can be done using the Docker image by executing in the directory containing your templates `docker run -v $(pwd):/data mcorbin/ymlgen:v0.2.0 <command>`.
+All example described below can be done using the Docker image by executing in the directory containing your templates `docker run -v $(pwd):/data mcorbin/kvert:v0.2.0 <command>`.
 The files will be availables in `/data`.
-Example: `docker run -v $(pwd):/data mcorbin/ymlgen:v0.2.0 yaml -t /data/example.edn`.
+Example: `docker run -v $(pwd):/data mcorbin/kvert:v0.2.0 yaml -t /data/example.edn`.

 ## Quick start

 ### Simple EDN example

-Once `ymlgen` installed, you are ready to use it.
+Once `kvert` installed, you are ready to use it.
 Let's for example generate a yaml file from a simple EDN definition.
 Put in `pod.edn` this content:

 ```clojure
 ;; this is a comment